In this article, you can discover:

-When Is Your First Court Date When You’re Arrested Near Pelham, Alabama?
+When Is Your First Court Date When You’re Arrested?

 Upon your release from jail, you should receive a notice of your court date.
-Typically, you will be required to appear in court between 30-90 days after your release from prison.
+Typically, you will be required to appear in court between 30-90 days after your release from jail.

-Will You Go To Jail For Criminal Charges In Shelby County, Alabama?
+Will You Go To Jail For Criminal Charges?

 Suppose you have a prior criminal record and face criminal charges in Shelby County, AL. In that case, we will utilize the In/Out guidelines.
-This set of guidelines looks at:
+This set of guidelines looks at several factors including:

 - Criminal history;